Archives by Month:

 Posted on Aug 8, 2017 in

 The Chestnut-bellied Sandgrouse is an amazingly powerful flyer adapted to the desert.
-They can fly upwind through the strongest waimea winds and make diurnal migrations mauka to makai on the kona side to collect water.
-They have the unique adaptation of absorbing water in their breast feathers that they can then transport back to their ...
+On Hawaiʻi Island, they can fly upwind through the strongest Waimea winds and make diurnal migrations mauka to makai on the kona side to collect water.
+They have the unique adaptation of absorbing water in their breast feathers that they can then transport ...

 Read More chestnut-bellied sandgrouse